Fort Yellowstone, Wyoming – Preserving the First National Park

 Ranger in front of one of the backcountry cabins.

-Over the years, the army built several backcountry outposts to provide facilities for troops patrolling for poachers.
-Typically these were about 16 miles apart, about a day’s travel by horseback.
+Over the years, the Army has established several backcountry outposts to provide facilities for troops patrolling for poachers.
+Typically, these are about 16 miles apart, about a day’s travel by horseback.

 Each cabin was built in a rectangular “Rocky Mountain” style, with sod roofs and dirt floors.
 Generally built on the edge of a relatively flat meadow, each cabin featured 1-2 rooms incorporating sleeping, cooking, and work areas.

-Several backcountry cabins still survive today and are still used by the National Park Service for backcountry patrols.
-Updated today to include shingled roofs and concrete floors; they are located in remote parts of the park that are accessible only by foot and horseback.
+Several backcountry cabins remain in use by the National Park Service for backcountry patrols.
+Today, they were updated to include shingled roofs and concrete floors.
+They are located in remote parts of the park and are accessible only by foot and horseback.

 Fort Yellowstone Patrolman

 Fort Yellowstone was considered a prized assignment by many officers and enlisted men because of the post’s good facilities, relaxed discipline, and interesting surroundings.
-But protection of the park did not suffer.
-When carrying out their duties, soldiers were ordered to “conduct themselves in a courteous and polite, but firm and decided manner” when carrying out their duties.
+However, the park’s protection did not suffer.
+Soldiers were ordered to “conduct themselves in a courteous and polite, but firm and decided manner” when carrying out their duties.

-A few years later, the Federal Government began to look at the possibility of establishing other means to administer the park.
-In 1912, President Taft, in a special message to Congress said: “I earnestly recommend the establishment of a Bureau of National Parks.
-Such legislation is essential to the proper management of those wonderful manifestations of nature, so startling and so beautiful that everyone recognizes the obligations of the government to preserve them for the edification and recreation of the people.”
+A few years later, the Federal Government began to consider establishing alternative means of administering the park.
+In 1912, President Taft, in a special message to Congress, said: “I earnestly recommend the establishment of a Bureau of National Parks.
+Such legislation is essential to properly managing those wonderful manifestations of nature, so startling and so beautiful that everyone recognizes the government’s obligations to preserve them for the improvement and recreation of the people.”

 The National Park Service Act was signed on August 25, 1916.
 Soon after, soldiers were discharged from the Army to form the first ranks of park rangers and a maintenance force.
-The National Park Service took over protection of Yellowstone National Park “by arrangement with the War Department, and with its hearty cooperation,” on October 1, 1916.
-Though local opposition resulted in one last episode of Army residency, the National Park Service assumed full administrative responsibilities in 1918.
+On October 1, 1916, the National Park Service assumed responsibility for the protection of Yellowstone National Park “by arrangement with the War Department, and with its hearty cooperation.”
+Although local opposition led to one final episode of Army residency, the National Park Service assumed full administrative responsibilities in 1918.

-Today, the Army’s legacy is visible in wood and stone and in the very survival of Yellowstone as one of the world’s great symbols of the National Park idea.
+Today, the Army’s legacy is visible in wood and stone, and the very survival of Yellowstone is one of the world’s great symbols of the National Park idea.
 Fort Yellowstone is also noted by conservationists to have helped define how National Parks were to be managed.
 During the Army’s tenure, they developed regulations that emphasized conservation, and under their watchful eyes, the features and wildlife of Yellowstone National Park were protected from vandalism and extinction.
-The National Park Service later adopted many of the policies initiated by the army at Fort Yellowstone.
+The National Park Service later adopted many policies initiated by the Army at Yellowstone.

 Today, the old post is the Fort Yellowstone-Mammoth Hot Springs Historic District, designated as a National Historic Landmark on July 31, 2003.
 Within the district is the administrative headquarters for the Yellowstone National Park.
 It is located in the northwestern portion of Yellowstone National Park on an old hot springs formation.